Max Miller (politician): Early life and education

 Miller grew up in Northeast Ohio and graduated from Shaker Heights High School in 2007.
+He is Jewish.
 He attended the University of Arizona before transferring to Cleveland State University, from which he received his bachelor's degree in 2013.

 Early career

 Miller worked at a Lululemon store in Ohio before joining the Marine Reserve in 2013.
 He was a corporal and made no deployments.
 In 2019, he was transferred from the Selected Marine Corps Reserve to the Individual Ready Reserve.

-Trump aide
+Trump administration

 After initially working for Marco Rubio's campaign for the 2016 Republican presidential nomination, Miller left the campaign in February 2016 and joined Donald Trump's 2016 presidential campaign.
 After working as a Trump campaign aide, Miller became a political appointee in the Trump administration.
 He was a confidential assistant in the United States Department of the Treasury in 2017, then a lead advance representative in the White House Office, and then associate director of the Presidential Personnel Office and special assistant to the president.
-In June 2020, Miller was among the aides who accompanied Trump on his photo op at St. John's Church; a month later, was appointed "deputy campaign manager for presidential operations" on Trump's reelection campaign.
+In June 2020, Miller was among the aides who accompanied Trump on his photo op at St. John's Church; a month later, he was appointed "deputy campaign manager for presidential operations" on Trump's reelection campaign.
 A favorite of Trump, Miller praised him as "the greatest POTUS this country has ever had."
-He helped organize the 2020 Republican convention and was a Trump negotiator for the presidential debates.
+He helped organize the 2020 Republican convention, and was a Trump negotiator for the presidential debates.

-In 2018, Miller was one of several Trump administration officials who were scrutinized for their inexperience and lack of qualifications.
-Miller's LinkedIn page falsely claimed that he was a Marine recruiter and that he had graduated from college in 2011, rather than 2013.
+In 2018, Miller was one of several Trump administration officials scrutinized for their inexperience and lack of qualifications.
+Miller's LinkedIn page falsely claimed that he was a Marine recruiter and that he had graduated from college in 2011 rather than in 2013.
 After The Washington Post raised questions about his biography, Miller removed the claims and called them mistakes made by a relative, who he said made the LinkedIn page on his behalf.

+Miller was appointed to the Holocaust Memorial Council by President Trump in December 2020.

 In 2020 and 2021, Miller promoted Trump's false claim that the 2020 presidential election was "rigged".
 In June 2021, referring to a pro-Trump mob's attack on the U.S. Capitol on January 6, 2021, Miller told The Washington Times, "What happened on January 6 was not an insurrection."
 In 2021, Trump appointed Miller to be one of 55 members of the board of trustees for the United States Holocaust Memorial Museum, an unpaid, part-time position.
 In mid-December 2021, Miller was one of six people the January 6 committee subpoenaed to produce documents relating to the rally preceding the Capitol attack and deposed in January 2022.